Travelbacon/MMM-TomTomTrafficIncidents/README.md

 # Troubelshooting
 If your code is not working.
 Pleae check if you can make a working example from https://developer.tomtom.com/maps-sdk-web-js/functional-examples with your key.
 Most errors are not in the code, but in the configuration.
 Sometimes the TomTom module gives strange errors that can't be derived from the root cause.
+When the module is not loading, check in the browser debugger what section Network writes.
+There you might find the 403 codes with response text like invalid key for example.

 # LICENSING from TomTom
 The files maps.css, traffic-incidents.css, and maps-web.min.js are licensed by TomTom.
 Read the [LICENSE.txt](./tomtom-international-web-sdk-maps/LICENSE.txt) in the folder tomtom-international-web-sdk-maps for details